vtexdocs/dev-portal-content/docs/guides/Integration Guides/vtex-tracking/integrate-external-orders-vtex-tracking.md

 To do this, use the [Place fulfillment order API request](https://developers.vtex.com/vtex-rest-api/reference/place-fulfillment-order).

-[block:callout]
-{
-  "type": "danger",
-  "body": "In order to successfully place an order on the platform, you must have products already registered in your VTEX [catalog](https://help.vtex.com/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ#) and make sure they are available in the platform's [inventory](https://help.vtex.com/en/tutorial/managing-stock-items--tutorials_139#).
-For this purpose, it may be a good idea to [set infinite inventory](https://help.vtex.com/en/tutorial/managing-stock-items--tutorials_139#inventory-table-fields).", "title": ""
+>❗ In order to successfully place an order on the platform, you must have products already registered in your VTEX [catalog](https://help.vtex.com/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ#) and make sure they are available in the platform's [inventory](https://help.vtex.com/en/tutorial/managing-stock-items--tutorials_139#).
+For this purpose, it may be a good idea to [set infinite inventory](https://help.vtex.com/en/tutorial/managing-stock-items--tutorials_139#inventory-table-fields).
-}
-[/block]

 [block:callout]
 {